alexvasilikop/fasta2tree/README.md

 # fasta2tree
-A simple computational workflow written in nextflow for inferring phylogenetic trees from a set of unaligned fasta files of protein sequences (input directory is provided in the params.json file) and visualizing these trees after rooting at midpoint.
+A simple computational workflow written in nextflow for inferring phylogenetic trees from a set of unaligned fasta files of protein sequences and visualizing these trees after rooting at midpoint.
+Input directory and options should be provided in the params.json file.
 The tool performs the following tasks given a directory of unaligned fasta files:
 1. Multiple sequence alignment (MUSCLE, MAFFT or FSA)
 2. Alignment trimming (trimAl)
 3. Phylogenetic reconstruction (IQ-TREE v.
 1.6.X or fasttree v.
 2.1.X).
 If IQ-TREE is selected model selection is performed too.
 If fasttree is selected LG model is used (Le-Gascuel 2008 model).